DataMa-Solutions/docs/core_app/prep/connectors/source/Google_sheet.md

 ---
 title: Google Sheet
-description: DataMa Prep include a Google Sheet connector.
+description: Datama Prep include a Google Sheet connector.
 layout: page
 scope: shiny
 ---

-> **You can upload your Google sheet in DataMa PREP.**
+> **You can upload your Google sheet in Datama PREP.**

 <br>